Select Page

 “The truth is that trust rules,” writes Pamela S. Shockley-Zalabak in Building High-trust Organizations.
 “Trust rules your personal credibility.
 Trust rules your ability to get things done.
 Trust rules your team’s cohesiveness.
 Trust rules your organization’s innovativeness and performance.
 Trust rules your brand image.
 Trust rules just about everything you do.”

-5 elements
+5 elements of trust

 The handful of bosses who had my firm belief in their reliability were masters of five elements.